estech01/estech01.github.io/_pages/currentwork.md

 **Ethically Measuring Violence**
 with G. Blair, L. Young, R. Littman, H. Baron et al.

 Multi-country experimental project evaluating the effects of asking about violence on respondents.
+Lauren Young and I [discussed](https://www.youtube.com/watch?v=y6HFmtLXhlg) some of the motivations for this project and intitial findings at CEGA's 2022 Evidence to Action (E2A) symposium.

 **Exposure to Terrorism and Support for Counterterrorism in Kenya**